TheDragonCode/support/README.md

 # Support

-Support package is a collection of helpers and tools for projects.
+Support package is a collection of helpers and tools for any project.

 ![support](https://user-images.githubusercontent.com/10347617/56077139-41887f00-5de1-11e9-8aa3-769cc1140ffa.png)